pgtipping/Synthalyst/memory-bank/activeContext.md

     - Ensuring non-empty values for required component props
     - Verifying table existence before executing database queries
     - Initializing default values for all data variables to prevent undefined errors

+13. **Redis Monitoring Strategy**:
+    - Checking data types before parsing JSON to prevent errors
+    - Using string format for rate limiting duration as per Upstash documentation
+    - Making authorization optional in development environment
+    - Returning 200 status with error details instead of 500 errors
+    - Providing fallback UI when Redis is not configured
+    - Adding reset functionality for metrics and cache
+    - Implementing comprehensive error handling for Redis operations